Our barristers are able to provide you with the following legal services within their areas of expertise:

-We will not accept an instruction that is in breach of the Bar Standards Board's Equality and Diversity Code.
+We will not accept an instruction that is in breach of the Bar Standards Board’s Equality & Diversity Code.

-We generally work under The Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012.
-A copy of the Terms can be found here.
+We generally work under The Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012, a copy of which can be found here.

 However, we appreciate that these may not be appropriate to all our clients.
-As such, we welcome the opportunity to enter into bespoke Terms, as we have already with many of our clients.
-In addition to governing payment terms to suit your specific requirements, a protocol could be agreed in respect of rates, quality standards and additional services.
+As such, we welcome the opportunity to enter into bespoke terms, usually based on the COMBAR terms, as we have already in place with many of our clients.
 Please do not hesitate to contact the Senior Clerk, Tony Hill, should this be of interest to you.

-We accept instructions under conditional fee agreements in personal injury, clinical negligence, commercial, property and chancery cases.
+We frequently act under conditional fee agreements and adopt a collaborative approach in this regard.
+We accept instructions under conditional fee agreements in personal injury, clinical negligence, commercial, property and chancery-related cases.
 Each case is assessed individually and if the barrister does not wish to enter into the agreement they will take the time to discuss the matter with you or, alternatively, provide a short note explaining their decision.
-Our approach to fee principles is one of flexibility and we are always happy to discuss any legitimate funding arrangement with you.
-The latest versions of the agreements we use are available upon request.